CityOfPhiladelphia/pinboard/README.md

 Linters will run on save, and lint fixes will be run on commits.

 ## Deploying
 Create pull request for changes and merge into `master` branch for travis-ci build to kick-off.
-The `/dist/` folder will be deployed to Amazon S3.

 ## Release Notes